RULES & REGULATIONS

 The Movement accepts late entries.
 After registration has closed, late fees will apply.
 Between 29-1 days before the show, a late fee of $25 will be added to the total amount per entry.

 All entry fees are non-refundable.
 In the case of a dancer getting injured or sick prior to competition the entry fee will be credited to the studio for the following season of regional competition, as long as a doctors note is presented to The Movement staff.
-In the unlikely event of a cancelation of competition, The Movement will do everything it can to find a suitable alternative in your area for your dancers to compete, if such alternative is not found The Movement will refund monies paid.
+All Credits expire after one year and can only be used for the following seasons regionals In the unlikely event of a cancelation of competition, The Movement will do everything it can to find a suitable alternative in your area for your dancers to compete, if such alternative is not found The Movement will refund monies paid.

 The Movement will email studios the final schedule 7-10 days prior to the competition.

 The schedule is always subject to change.
 Please be prepared to perform routines at least 90 minutes ahead of your scheduled time.